altaired/DD2476-ir-project/README.md

 ## Environment
 The application requires elasticsearch to be running.
-For simplicity the dataset can be loaded through Kibana.
+For simplicity the movie dataset can be loaded through Kibana.
 Thus, make sure you have the following setup:

 ```
 elasticsearch (we used version 7.12.1)